NASCAR Whelen Modified Tour: The cars

 NASCAR Whelen Modified Tour cars are substantially different from their NASCAR Cup Series counterparts.
 Today's cars are based on tubular chassis built by fabricators such as Troyer Engineering, Chassis Dynamics, Spafco, Raceworks and Fury Race Cars / LFR Chassis.
 Bodies are related to their passenger car counterparts in only two ways.
 There is a "manufacturers" logo placed on the car, and a logo indicating the type of road car it is alleged to be.
 Neither logo is actually associated with the actual manufacturer of the race vehicle.
 Whelen Modified cars are also largely fabricated from sheetmetal, with the front wheels and much of the front suspension exposed.
 A NASCAR Whelen Modified car is 11 in shorter in height and over 23 in wider than a Cup car.
 By rule, tour-type modifieds weigh at least 2610 lb (with additional weight for engines 358 cuin and larger) and have a wheelbase of 107 in.
 They are powered by small-block V-8 engines, usually of 355 to 368 cuin of displacement, although larger or smaller engines can be used.
 Engine components are largely similar to those used in the Cup Series, but Whelen Modified Tour engines use a small four-barrel carburetor (rated at 390 cuft per minute, about half the airflow of previous modified carburetors), which limits their output to 625 to 700 hp.
 On large tracks such as New Hampshire Motor Speedway, the engines must have a restrictor plate between the carburetor and intake manifold, reducing engine power and car speed for safety reasons.
 Approved "body styles" for 2006 include the Chevrolet Cavalier and Monte Carlo, the Dodge Avenger and Stealth, the Ford Mustang and Escort, the Plymouth Laser and Sundance, and the Pontiac Sunbird, J2000, and Grand Prix.

+All Modified Tour cars use tires from American Racer.
+The series previously had a partnership with Hoosier Racing Tire from 1999 to 2025.